sarbal/BINF_tut/README.md

-# An R and python course
+# R and python tutorials

-A set of tutorials designed for the undergraduate introduction to bioinformatics course.
+A set of tutorials designed for the undergraduate introduction to bioinformatics course (BINF2010).

 Written by:
 - Sara Ballouz